 There’s so much to do before your Walt Disney World vacation, but don’t forget the shopping.
 While the shops on property do offer a variety of merchandise, I definitely recommend that you bring along some essentials.
 If you don’t have a car, you may find the offerings at the Disney shops to be fairly limited.
 Here’s an overview of what to bring to Disney World for your family vacation.

 If you don’t have these items, it’s a good idea to buy them in advance and pack them in your suitcase.
 In most cases, you’ll be able to reuse them for future trips.

 Remember that most Disney hotel rooms are a standard size, so you don’t want to stuff them with too many things.
 It’s a delicate balance of having everything you need within reason.

-Disclosure: This post contains affiliate links.
-A purchase/click through one of these links may result in a commission paid to us at no additional cost to you.
-All opinions are our own.
+Disclosure: This post contains affiliate links, and purchase/click through one of these links may result in a commission paid to us at no additional cost to you.

 What to Bring to Disney World for Your Family Vacation

 The Obvious Things to Bring to Disney World

 Of course, you’ll want to bring the usual items that you bring on vacation, like clothing, toiletries, bathing suits, etc. In our packing lists, we have one for theme parks that will definitely help.

 Find our packing lists here.
 If you are planning to spend some time at the pools or go to the water parks, you’ll want to bring along more than one swimsuit so that you don’t have to wear a wet swimsuit.

 Again, you’ll have access to some standard over-the-counter medications at the Walt Disney World gift shops.
 These are usually travel-sized packets and you won’t have your choice of brand.
 I recommend bringing a few basic medications that you may need on your trip, just in case.